-The Yankee peddler has worked the roads of America since before it was a nation.
+The Yankee peddler has worked the roads of America since colonial days.
 Images of these itinerant salesmen with their packs of goods on their backs or loaded in a wagon are one view of the American Dream in action.
-Many fortunes have indeed been launched by men who started as peddlers.
+Fame and fortune has indeed been launched by men who started as peddlers.
 Among them: Thomas Edison, Bronson Alcott, Abraham Lincoln’s father and John D. Rockefeller’s father.

 Philadelphia financier Stephen Girard started his business career as a peddler, as did railroad magnate Jim Fisk.
 Some notorious characters in history also started in the profession, including Benedict Arnold and stock manipulator Daniel Drew.

 These shady characters probably more accurately reflect the image of the peddler in much of the south in the 1800s leading up to the Civil War.